spectraphilic/reflexible/doc/source/getting_started.rst

 note that the directory containing the FLEXPART output is the `create_ncfile` input.
-The output of this command is rather verbose, but if everything goes fine, we will see something like this at the end::
+The output of this command is rather verbose, but if everything goes fine, you will see something like this at the end::

   getting grid for:  ['20100531210000']